Adibuoy23/meaning_map/README.md

 * Uploading the generated surveys to qualtrics API (This requires a valid qualtrics API token in order to upload)
 * Check and process the patch rating obtained surveys - This will consolidate all the ratings that correspond directly to the given image
 * Build meaning maps based on the processed ratings

+# To Do
+* Automate the survey extraction from Qualtrics